viennacl/pyviennacl-dev/doc/pycore.rst

 :class:`Leaf` type, which provides general functionality for leaf construction.

-Importantly, you can treat any ``Node`` object -- such as an ``Add`` instance -- as if it were a ``Leaf`` object explicitly representing some data.
-This means that you can express mathematical operations using ``Node`` and ``Leaf`` instances transparently.
+Importantly, you can treat any :class:`Node` object -- such as an :class:`Add` instance -- as if it were a :class:`Leaf` object explicitly representing some data.
+This means that you can express mathematical operations using :class:`Node` and :class:`Leaf` instances transparently.

-``Node`` and ``Leaf`` instances are flattened into a :class:`Statement` object when the expression is executed.
-The ``Statement`` class recursively constructs the C++ object equivalent to the expression tree as represented in Python, and this is then dispatched to the compute device.
+:class:`Node` and :class:`Leaf` instances are flattened into a :class:`Statement` object when the expression is executed.
+The :class:`Statement` class recursively constructs the C++ object equivalent to the expression tree as represented in Python, and this is then dispatched to the compute device.
 The result is cached so that multiple identical computations are not made.

 On object construction and access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the same reasons of bus and compute latency, PyViennaCL does not encourage the elementwise construction of ``Matrix`` or ``Vector`` objects, or the accessing of individual scalar elements from any such type; the waits incurred make such access painfully slow.
+For the same reasons of bus and compute latency, PyViennaCL does not encourage the elementwise construction of :class:`Matrix` or :class:`Vector` objects, or the accessing of individual scalar elements from any such type; the waits incurred make such access painfully slow.

-Instead, you should construct dense matrices and vectors using preconstructed types: NumPy ``array`` objects can be supplied to construct both matrices and vectors -- as long as the arrays are of the correct dimensionality -- and Python lists can be supplied to construct vectors, as long as the ``dtype`` of the list is comprehensible.
-In both the list case and the array case, you can use Python or NumPy numeric data types: usage of the NumPy ``dtype`` is recommended, since this is more explicit.
+Instead, you should construct dense matrices and vectors using preconstructed types: NumPy :class:`array` objects can be supplied to construct both matrices and vectors -- as long as the arrays are of the correct dimensionality -- and Python lists can be supplied to construct vectors, as long as the :class:`dtype` of the list is comprehensible.
+In both the list case and the array case, you can use Python or NumPy numeric data types: usage of the NumPy :class:`dtype` is recommended, since this is more explicit.

-Elementwise accesses to array-like PyViennaCL types incur the computation of any expression, the transfer of the result to the host, the representation of that result as a NumPy ``ndarray`` (which may incur a large memory cost), and then the accessing of the element from that array.
+Elementwise accesses to array-like PyViennaCL types incur the computation of any expression, the transfer of the result to the host, the representation of that result as a NumPy :class:`ndarray` (which may incur a large memory cost), and then the accessing of the element from that array.

 The exception to this rule is the set of PyViennaCL sparse matrix types, which do support elementwise construction and access, because